tengge1/ShadowEditor/README.md

 ## v0.6.1 is Coming Soon

-1. Starting from `v0.6.1`, ShadowEditor only provides core features and extended APIs, and other features will be provided in the extensions, just like VSCode.
-2. We will develop in the `dev` branch.
+**Starting from `v0.6.1`, ShadowEditor only provides core features and extended APIs, and other features will be provided in the extensions, just like VSCode.
+We will develop in the `dev` branch.**

+1. Fix the bug that some versions of go typeface management list report errors.
+2. Hide the model history version tab.

 ## v0.6.0 has Released